-The New Brighton Park Shoreline Habitat Restoration Project is situated within New Brighton Park along the south side of Burrard Inlet, west of the Second Narrows Bridge in Vancouver, B.C.
+The New Brighton Park Shoreline Habitat Restoration Project is situated within New Brighton Park, along the south side of Burrard Inlet, west of the Second Narrows Bridge in Vancouver, B.C.
 The Vancouver Fraser Port Authority and the Vancouver Board of Parks and Recreation, along with Musqueam, Squamish and Tsleil-Waututh Nations, worked together on this collaborative project that supports the Park Board’s Strategic Plan, Rewilding Action Plan, and Biodiversity Strategy.
 It also implements the vision of the 2010 Hastings Park/Pacific National Exhibition (PNE) Master Plan and the 1997 New Brighton Park Master Plan.

 September 2016 (before construction start)

 The project presented a significant opportunity to restore coastal wetland habitat on the south shore of Burrard Inlet.
-Juvenile fish from Indian and Seymour rivers have been known to experience high mortality as they migrate through Burrard Inlet.
+Juvenile fish from the Indian and Seymour rivers have been known to experience high mortality as they migrate through Burrard Inlet.
 The creation of a tidal wetland at New Brighton Park provides critical habitat for juvenile salmon that migrate along the Burrard Inlet shoreline as they head out to sea.
 This wetland also provides resting and feeding habitat for local shorebirds.

-The site was selected based on its potential to benefit a broad range of fish and wildlife species and increase the overall ecological function.
+The site was selected based on its potential to benefit a broad range of fish and wildlife species and to increase the overall ecological function.
 The project has restored and enhanced a historically filled foreshore and upland area by providing high-value habitat for fish, birds and other wildlife.

 - Between November 21 and 25, 2016, at suitable night-time low tides, crews successfully opened the wetland’s east and west outlets to Burrard Inlet

-- This work was a major milestone for the Project as it was the first time since the mid-1960’s that this area has been opened back up (restored) to tidal influence.
+- This work was a major milestone for the project as it was the first time since the mid-1960’s that this area has been opened back up (restored) to tidal influence.
 Canada geese and gulls were the first wildlife to visit the new wetland.